-Exhibitors should be poised, confident, courteous, and sportsmanlike always.
+Exhibitors should always be poised, confident, courteous, and sportsmanlike.
 Exhibitors should continue showing until the class has been placed or excused.

 Any stops should be straight, smooth, and responsive with the yearling's body remaining straight.
 Backing and turning should be performed from the left side of the horse.
 The exhibitor should face the horse when backing.
-Exception: when negotiating a gate, exhibitor is not required to face the horse.
+Exception: when negotiating a gate, the exhibitor is not required to face the horse.
 The horse should back up readily with the head, neck and body aligned in a straight or curved line as instructed.
-Exhibitor is not allowed to touch the horse at any time with either hand, except when side passing.
+The exhibitor is not allowed to touch the horse at any time with either hand, except when side passing.

-IDEAL RANCH HORSE: SHW425 The purpose of the class is to measure the ability of the horse to be a pleasure to ride and should reflect the versatility, attitude, and movement of a working horse, and have the conformation to be able to so.
-Horses will be shown on the rail, and once the rail portion of the class is finished, will be brought to the middle of the arena, and unsaddled and asked to stand for conformation judging.
+IDEAL RANCH HORSE: SHW425 The purpose of the class is to measure the ability of the horse to be a pleasure to ride and should reflect the versatility, attitude, and movement of a working horse, and have the conformation to be able to do so.
+Horses will enter the class one at a time, walking towards the judge, trotting past. and then trotting to the rail.
+Once all horses have entered the class and found a spot on the rail, horses will be shown as a group on the rail.
+Once the rail portion of the class is finished, horses will be brought to the middle of the arena and unsaddled and asked to stand for conformation judging.
 50% of the class is based on rail work, and 50% on conformation.
 The horse should be well-broke, relaxed, quiet, soft, and cadenced at all gaits.
 The movement of an ideal ranch horse should simulate a horse needing to cover long distances, softly and quietly.
 The overall manners and responsiveness of the horse and the horse's quality of movement are the primary considerations.
 Maximum credit should be given to the horse that has a natural flowing stride and consistent, ground covering gaits.
 Transitions should be performed when requested, with smoothness and responsiveness.
 The ideal ranch horse should have a natural head carriage at each gait.
 The horse should be ridden on a relatively loose rein with light contact and without requiring undue restraint while being responsive to the rider and making timely transitions in a smooth and correct manner.
-The horse should be soft in the bridle, yield to contact and shall not be shown on a full drape of rein.
+The horse should be soft in the bridle, yield to contact and should not be shown on a full drape of rein.
 Riders are encouraged to use adequate space given the extension of gaits required.
 This class should show the horse's ability to work at a forward, working pace while under control by the rider.
-The horse shall be balance and appear willing and a pleasure to ride in a group situation.
+The horse shall be balanced and appear willing and a pleasure to ride in a group situation.

 SHW426.
 Class Requirements.